SebastienFRA/LVASI/README.md

 NOTES
 -------------------------

+- ⚠ Sometimes Windows detects LVASI as unwanted (not systematically).
+It's a false positive, I don't know why but nothing in the code is malicious.
+LVASI only downloads installation files from official sources and nothing else.
+Maybe because of checking for an LVASI update on startup?
+I don't have the answer yet.

 - Installations are planned on a 64-bit system (32-bit being phased out).

 - The installations are primarily made in French.
 Some software adapts to the language